Quantum complexity in gravity, quantum field theory, and quantum information science

-In more details, the setup of~\cite{Caputa:2018kdj} and subsequent studies focused on in two-dimensional CFTs living on a Lorentzian cylinder.
-The spatial circle of unit radius will be parametrized by $\sigma$ and the physical time as $t$, see Fig.~\ref{fig:viraso_cases}.
-In two dimensions the energy-momentum tensor of a CFT has two independent components that happen to commute with each other.
-In the following we will predominantly focus on one of them only, taken to be $T(\sigma) \equiv \frac{1}{2}T_{tt} + \frac{1}{2} T_{t\sigma}$.
-The algebraic structure underlying this construction is that of the Virasoro algebra \be [L_n,L_m]=(n-m)L_{n+m}+\frac{c}{12}n(n^2-1)\delta_{n+m,0} \, . \ee whose generators $L_{j}$ are related to Fourier modes of $T(\sigma)$
+In more detail, \cite{Caputa:2018kdj} and subsequent studies focused on two-dimensional CFTs living on the Lorentzian cylinder.
+As illustrated in Fig.~\ref{fig:viraso_cases}, we parametrize the spatial circle of unit radius by $\sigma$ and the physical time by $t$.
+In two dimensions, the energy-momentum tensor of a CFT has two independent components that commute with each other.
+In the following, we will predominantly focus on one of them only, $T(\sigma) \equiv \frac{1}{2}T_{tt} + \frac{1}{2} T_{t\sigma}$.
+The algebraic structure underlying this subsection's construction is the Virasoro algebra \be [L_n,L_m]=(n-m)L_{n+m}+\frac{c}{12}n(n^2-1)\delta_{n+m,0} \, , \ee whose generators $L_{j}$ are related to Fourier modes of $T(\sigma)$

-In the above expressions $c$ is the central charge of the CFT, which can be thought of as measuring the number of degrees of freedom in the following sense: for $N$ free boson CFTs $c = N$, which is the number of bosonic degrees of freedom (whereas for $N$ free fermion CFTs, $c = \frac{N}{2}$).
+In the above expressions, $c$ is the central charge of the CFT, which can be thought of as measuring the number of degrees of freedom in the following sense.
+For a CFT containing $N$ free bosons, $c = N$, which is the number of bosonic degrees of freedom; whereas for a CFT containing $N$ free fermions, $c = \frac{N}{2}$.
 In holography, where the boundary CFTs are strongly coupled, $c \rightarrow \infty$.
-Since the algebra is the same for CFTs with the same value of $c$, one explicitly sees here the point we introduced earlier: the properties of Virasoro algebra-based complexity will not differ between $N \rightarrow \infty$ free bosons and strongly coupled holographic theories.
+Since the algebra is the same for all CFTs with the same value of $c$, one explicitly sees here the point we introduced earlier: the properties of Virasoro algebra-based complexity will not differ between $N \rightarrow \infty$ free bosons and strongly-coupled holographic theories.